Good Reductions of Shimura Varieties of Hodge Type in Arbitrary Unramified Mixed Characteristic, Part II

-\Ref[Va8] A. Vasiu, \sl Integral models in unramified mixed characteristic (0,2) of hermitian orthogonal Shimura varieties of PEL type, Parts I and II, \rm 37 and 24 pages, available at http://arxiv.org/abs/math/0307205 and http://arxiv.org/abs/math/0606698.
+\Ref[Va12] A. Vasiu, \sl Integral models in unramified mixed characteristic $(0,2)$ of hermitian orthogonal Shimura varieties of PEL type, Part I, \rm 44 pages, to appear in J. Ramanujan Math.
+Soc., available at http://arxiv.org/abs/math/0307205.

+\Ref[Va13] A. Vasiu, \sl Generalized Serre--Tate ordinary theory, \rm 196 pages (including contents and index), to be published by International Press, Inc., all copyrights reserved to International Press, Inc., http://www.math.binghamton.edu/adrian/\#reductive.